- Keno's Home and Crestone's Official Weather Station -

 All temperature records up until Sept 2006, were recorded at Hal Reinhart's old Crestone/Baca weather station (8,600 feet elevation), located 1 mile northeast of present station in Baca Chalet 1 (8,085 feet in elevation), all records afterwards come from this station.

-Note: The chart is not based on the average temperatures for our area, but based on actual first and last dates that freezing occurred in each season/year.
+Note: The above chart is not based on the average temperatures for our area, but based on actual first and last dates that freezing occurred in each season/year.

 First Freeze Date for U.S. - Map